If you made any changes in Pure these will be visible here soon.

 Biography

-I have worked in several, quite different areas during my research career; however, throughout I have always focussed on how ecosystems and biota respond to changes in the environment.
+In my research career I have worked in several, quite different areas.
+However, throughout I have always focussed on how ecosystems and biota respond to changes in the environment.
 My personal research interests centre on environment and ecology, studying how group dynamics change through interaction with the environment and how these changes translate to survival of the population.
 I aim to understand how environmental factors (such as anthropogenic pressure) and behavioural interactions lead to successful population maintenance.
-I joined Cefas and UEA in 2013 and in my current position I pursue my research interests through focus on evaluating the use tag and recapture data for stock assessment, mammal – fisheries interactions, ecology of bycatch species and fishery sustainability.

-Additional Contacts: I work at Cefas in the Fisheries and Ecosystems Division.
+Additional Contacts: I work at Cefas in the Science Office.

 CEFAS Lowestoft Laboratory